What would you like to know about this journal?

 - Phase 1: Your manuscript is initially assessed by an associate editor.

-- Phase 2: The associate editor solicits the expertise of at least two reviewers to assess your article and submit a report.
+- Phase 2: The associate editor solicits the expertise of at least two anonymous reviewers to assess your article and submit a report.
 A third data reviewer may also be consulted to assess and comment on the code and/or data provided.

 - Phase 3: The associate editor handling your manuscript makes a decision based on the reviewer reports received.
 In the event that no clear decision can be made, another reviewer will be consulted.